 Astronomical evidence strongly suggests that the baryonic matter (the neutrons, protons, electrons etc. of everyday material) contribute only about 5% of the mass of the Universe.
 The rest is composed of dark energy and dark matter.
 Direct detection of dark matter would allow this view to be confirmed, and provide a route to new fundamental particle physics.
-The Large Underground Xenon (LUX) project, based at the Homestake Mine in South Dakota, is the world's leading project in this highly exciting area, while its successor, LUX-ZEPLIN is one of the most ambitious.
+LUX-ZEPLIN, based at the Homestake Mine in South Dakota, is set to become the world's leading project in this highly exciting area.
 The group has responsibility for several aspects of research, principally including searches for axions, axion-like particles, hidden photons and mirror dark matter.
 We are also involved with operations, simulations and other support activities.
 With a view to the next generation of direct dark matter search instruments, we are looking at ways to increase their sensitivity by removing unwanted sources of background radiation, and in particular radon.
 We manage an XIA UltraLo (tm) installed within the Boulby Underground Laboratory in the north east of England, one of the most sensitive detectors for assessing the presence of radon and its decay products on material surfaces.

 - Professor Alex Murphy (School of Physics & Astronomy, University of Edinburgh)